fenixkz/rl_journey/Lesson-1/theory.md

 Now, we take our new, slightly evolved parent policy $\theta_{\text{new}}$ and repeat the whole process for many generations, gradually making it better and better.

+The pipeline is quite similar to Cross-Entropy Method we discussed above.
+Here we also play N episodes and observe the total returns.
+The difference is that we do not train our network on data from these episodes, we simply move weights of the policy towards the mutation achieved better results.

 ## Why is ES a Powerful Idea?

 - **Massive Parallelization:** This is the big advantage OpenAI pointed out.
 Each of the 100 "mutant" policies can be evaluated on a separate CPU core, totally independently.
-You don’t need to send complicated gradients back and forth—just the final fitness score.
+You don’t need to send complicated gradients back and forth - just the final fitness score.
 This lets ES scale to thousands of machines, making it super fast in terms of wall-clock time.
 - **Simplicity:** Like CEM, it’s a "black-box" method.
 It doesn’t need to know anything about the inner workings of the environment.
 - **Better Exploration:** The constant injection of noise into the policy parameters means the agent is always trying out new strategies.